-a) BRT system has limited capacity (up to 8000 PHPDT), while the required travel demand to be catered to is 33,709 PHPDT for 2041, which clearly BRT will not be able to cater.
-As a minimum, BRT system development would require dedicated corridor of about 9.0 m at mid-section and about 10-11m at bus stop locations.
+a) BRT system has limited capacity (up to 8000PHPDT) while the required travel demand to be catered to is 46,252 PHPDT, which clearly BRT will not be able to cater.
+As a minimum, BRT system development would require dedicated corridor of about 9.0 at mid-section and about 10-11m at bus stop locations.
 This will impact availability of road space for other users.
-There are major intersections along the route, which BRTS need to negotiate and also congestion at these intersections is so high, that high frequency movement of BRT vehicles would result in further worsening of situation at these intersections often outweighing benefits that may accrue due to BRTS development.
-Considering theseit is clear that BRT isnot suitable system for this corridor.
+There are major intersections along the route, which BRTS need to negotiate, congestion at these intersections is very high, meaning high frequency movement of BRT vehicles would result in further worsening of situation at these intersections often outweighing benefits that may accrue due to BRTS development.
+Considering these it is clear that BRT is not suitable system for this corridor.

-- b) Mono Rail system has lower capacity (up to 15,000 PHPDT) while the required travel demand to be catered to is 33,709 PHPDT for 2041, which clearly Mono Rail will not be able to carry.
-There is not much of experience in the development and operation of Mono Rail in India except for Mumbai.
+- b) Mono Rail system has lower capacity (up to 15,000PHPDT) while the required travel demand to be catered to is 46,252 PHPDT, which clearly Mono Rail will not be able to carry.
+Not much of experience in the development and operation of Mono Rail in India except for Mumbai.
 The Mono Rail requires sophisticated civil construction for the guideway to ensure smooth ride.
 Further the train sets are to be imported adding to the cost.
-With lower carrying capacity, system has to be run lower headways, thus requiring large number of rolling stock and advanced signalling system.
-This situation makes the Mono Rail development expensive.
-Considering above it is clear that Mono Rail is not suitable system for this corridor. - c) Metrolite system has lower capacity (2000 to 15,000PHPDT) while the required travel demand to be catered to is 33,709 PHPDT for 2041, which clearly Metrolite will not be able to carry.
-This system is comparatively new and there is not much of experience in the development and operation of Metrolite in India.
-Like BRT system, Metrolite development would require dedicated corridor of about 8.0 metre at mid-section and about 9-10 metre at station locations.
+With lower carrying capacity, system has to be run lower headways, thus requiring large number of rolling stock and advanced signaling system.
+This situation makes the Mono Rail Development expensive.
+Considering above it is clear that Mono Rail is not suitable system for this corridor. - c) Mero Lite system has lower capacity (up to 15,000PHPDT) while the required travel demand to be catered to is 46,252 PHPDT, which clearly Metro Lite will not be able to carry.
+Not much of experience in the development and operation of Metro Lite in India.
+Like BRT system, Metro Lite development would require dedicated corridor of about 8.0 at mid-section and about 9-10m at station locations.
 This will impact availability of road space for other users.
-There are major intersections along the route, which Metrolite need to negotiate and also congestion at these intersections is so high, that high frequency movement of Metrolite would result in further worsening of situation at these intersections often outweighing benefits that may accrue due to Metrolite development.
-Considering above it is clear that Metrolite is not suitable system for this corridor. - d) Metro Rail System is a medium capacity transit system having the passenger throughput between 20,000 PHPDT to 60,000 PHPDT.
-While the required travel demand for this corridor is 33,709 PHPDT, which clearly indicates that Metro System can easily fulfil the required travel demand for this corridor.
-This system is more familiar with Indian conditions and many cities are having this system.
-The rolling stock requirement can be met within India since number of companies are having manufacturing base in India.
-This system offers interoperability with existing mass transit systems in the city.
-Hence, the Metro Rail System is perfectly fit for this corridor.
+There are major intersections along the route, which Metro Lite need to negotiate, congestion at these intersections is so high, that high frequency movement of Metro Lite would result in further worsening of situation at these intersections often outweighing benefits that may accrue due to Metro Lite development.
+Considering above it is clear that Metro Rail is not suitable system for this corridor.

-e) Heavy Metro is a very high capacity transit system which can have the passenger throughput up to 90,000 PHPDT.
-While the required travel demand for this corridor is 33,709 PHPDT, which clearly indicates that Heavy Metro System will be underutilised for this corridor.
+Heavy Metro is more appropriate system for corridor with higher demand and adopting of this system leads over design over design.
 Further this system demands more liberal curves leading to higher land take and heavier civil structures compared Metro system.
 With these, adopting Heavy Metro system will be expensive and hence not recommended.